 Direct Supervision - the supervising physician is physically present with the resident and patient.
+For telecommunications visits, the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.

 Indirect Supervision -

 (1) with direct supervision immediately available - the supervising physician is physically within the hospital or other site of patient care, and is immediately available to provide Direct Supervision.